 Commercial Street was a thriving center of commerce in Hartland by the late 1930s with several stores featuring various types of merchandise, gas stations, a drug store, restaurant, dentist and law offices, the Town Library and numerous houses along its path out of town.

 Commercial Street from Warren Square – c1939

-By 1940, Maurice Hanson had become a full partner in the family business and the store became known as B. W. Hanson & Son Clothing Store.
-Maurice had married Lucille Braley in 1932 and the couple were raising their only child, Gary Hanson, while Lucille worked as a Nurse at Scott-Webb Memorial Hospital.
+By 1940, Maurice Hanson had become a full partner in the family business and the store had become known as B. W. Hanson & Son Clothing Store.
+Maurice married Lucille Braley in 1932 and the couple were raising their only child Gary Hanson while Lucille worked as a Nurse at Scott-Webb Memorial Hospital.